ElliottF05/Gravity-Game/README.md

 That being said, here are my next steps:

-1. Make prograde and retrogade relative when body focus mode is on
-2. Revisit at a later date after learning best practices for sprites.
+1. Revisit at a later date after learning best practices for sprites.
 I also still want to look up best practices for using moduels and classes as I feel my way is convoluted.

 ## Goals
 - Use OOP